vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 ### SQL Server

-Create a local instance of Microsoft SQL Server, using `mcr.microsoft.com/mssql/server:2025-latest` image, with the following information:
+Create a local instance of Microsoft SQL Server, using the `mcr.microsoft.com/mssql/server:2025-latest` image, with the following information:

 <details>

-SQL Server requires a complex password usage so we cannot use the simple `123456` as our default SA password.
+SQL Server requires complex password usage, so we cannot use the simple `123456` as our default SA password.

 * Container name: `sqlserver`